vicramon/ember-tutorial/chapters/our-app.md

   location: 'auto'
 ```

-With Autolcation Ember can read in routes like `/users/3/edit` and know what to load.
+With AutoLocation Ember can read in routes like `/users/3/edit` and know what to load.
 We also need to specify the rootURL for this to work, otherwise Ember won't know where to start parsing the url.

 We also need to create a catch-all Rails route to handle whatever arbitrary Ember routes we create, otherwise we'll get a 404 when we reload the page on any subroute.